ClusterHQ/flocker/docs/advanced/api/authentication.rst

         create-node-certificate         Create a certificate for a node. create-api-certificate          Create a certificate for an API user.

-You will need to run the ``create-api-certificate`` command from the same directory containing the certificate authority files generated when you first installed the cluster.
+You will need to run the ``flocker-ca create-api-certificate`` command from the same directory containing the certificate authority files generated when you first installed the cluster.

-Run ``flocker-ca create-api-certificate username``, replacing ``username`` with anything you like to uniquely identify an individual API user.
+Run ``flocker-ca create-api-certificate <username>``, where ``<username>`` is a unique username for an API user.

 .. code-block:: console